National day of Norway.

 1987: Mistaken Iraqi Exocet missile attack on warship USS Stark, patrolling in the Persian Gulf, killed 37 American crewmen.

 1991: Iraq jailed Scottish engineer Douglas Brand for 20 years for espionage.
-He was freed on 17 June after intervention by Edward Heath.
+He was freed on 17 June.

 1993: Rebecca Stephens became the first British woman to reach the summit of Mount Everest.